open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 />
 ```

-The `propertyName` of a column also serves as the default header content for that column.
+The `propertyName` of a column serves as the header for that column.
-If you want to display the column with a different title, you can configure an optional `displayName`.
+To display the column with a different title, configure the optional `displayName` property.

-If you want a column to have a defined width, you can provide the optional `width` attribute
+To define the width for a column, provide the optional `width` property
-of the result list column in pixels.
-If some columns do not have an explicit width, the remaining space is distributed along these columns:
+(in pixels).

 ```js
 // Column with explicit width.